PC Adjusted Testing for Low Dimensional Parameters: Main Results

-A few further remarks are in order regarding the assumptions and implications of Theorem \ref{thm:spiked_model_fixed_strength_out} regarding the behavior of $\varphi_{k,\ind}(t)$ for $\ind \in \{\into,\out\}$.
-First, Theorem \ref{thm:spiked_model_fixed_strength_out} (i) implies that under fixed effects model on the regression of $Y|A,\bX$ and $A|\bX$ one has pathological behavior of PC adjustment based tests in the sense that for any fixed cut-off $t$, the LRT following PC adjustments has size converging to $1$.
-In Section \ref{sec:numerical_experiments} we further present simulation results towards universality of this phenomenon by verifying that this is indeed not an artifact of the particular choice of regression of $A|\bX$ in our analytical explorations.
-Similarly, Theorem \ref{thm:spiked_model_fixed_strength_out} (ii) demonstrates that although the pathology of the size is somewhat diluted for random effects in the regressions of $Y|A,\bX$ and $A|\bX$, the resulting size is still strictly above the desired level $\alpha$ while using the standard $\chi_1^2(\alpha)$ type cut-offs.
-Indeed, in view of the proportional asymptotic regime (i.e. $p/n\rightarrow \gamma \in (0,\infty)$) and associated inconsistency of PCA \citep{johnstone2009consistency}, one might expect some level of discrepancy in the size and power of the PC adjustment based test $\varphi_{k,\ind}$ considered -- and Theorem \ref{thm:spiked_model_fixed_strength_out} provides precise nature of this discrepancy.
-Subsequently, it is natural to ask whether one can recover the desired $\alpha$-level by suitably inverting the asymptotic power function of the test $\varphi_{k,\ind}(t)$.
-In this regard, we first focus on the case of random $\bbeta$ and a close look at the formulae obtained for the power functions $\upsilon_{\ind}$ in Theorem \ref{thm:spiked_model_fixed_strength_out} reveals their intricate dependence on $\left\{\langle\mathbf{v}_j,\btheta\rangle,\lambda_j\right\}_{j=1}^{k^*}\}$ -- which cannot in general be estimated consistently for generalized spiked models with fixed spike strengths \cite{cai2018rate,perry2018optimality}.
-In some cases, when $\upsilon_{\ind}$ does not depend on the projection of $\btheta$ in the directions of population eigenvectors (see e.g. Remark \ref{remark:classical_spiked_model_example} for the very special case of classical spiked model \citep{johnstone2001distribution} and specific assumption on $\btheta$) estimation of the power function is possible -- however in general this seems to be impossible without assuming further structure on $\btheta$ and population $\mathbf{v}_j$'s.
+In some cases, when $\upsilon_{\ind}$ does not depend on the projection of $\btheta$ in the directions of population eigenvectors (see e.g. Example \ref{remark:classical_spiked_model_example} for the very special case of classical spiked model ~\cite{johnstone2001distribution} and specific assumption on $\btheta$) estimation of the power function is possible -- however in general this seems to be impossible without assuming further structure on $\btheta$ and population $\mathbf{v}_j$'s.
 In contrast when $\btheta$ is random, one has irrespective of $\bbeta$ that the power function only depends on the $\Gamma_{H}$ (the population spectral distribution for the distribution of $\bX$ or $\bW$) and hence can be potentially estimated.
 To keep our discussions focused we do not further pursue this avenue here.